 To be eligible, you’ll need to meet specific criteria and apply with Service NSW.
 Click here to learn more and apply.

 FYI: Only businesses from the list of highly impacted industries are eligible to apply.
-You can find the list here.

 The grant can be used for the following expenses: